trigram-mrp/fractureiser/README.md

 * [Technical Breakdown](docs/tech.md)

 ## Current Investigation Status
-We have a good idea how fractureiser works, from stages 0 to 3.
-There are certain unknowns, but stage 0 bootstrapping was quickly nipped and tomorrow we'll be moving our focus to mitigation.
+We have a good idea how fractureiser works, from Stages 0 to 3.
+There are certain unknowns, but Stage 0 bootstrapping was quickly nipped and tomorrow we'll be moving our focus to mitigation.

-Work has begun on a detector for infected stage0 mods: https://github.com/MCRcortex/nekodetector and arranging for this detector to be run on Modrinth.
+Work has begun on a detector for infected Stage 0 mods: https://github.com/MCRcortex/nekodetector and arranging for this detector to be run on Modrinth.